NordicHPC/envkernel/README.md

 These are envkernel-specific options:

+* `--verbose`, `-v`: Print more debugging information when installing the kernel.
+It is always in verbose mode when actually running the kernel.
 * `--python`: Python interpreter to use when invoking inside the environment.
 (Default `python`.
 Unlike other kernels, this defaults to a relative path because the point of envkernel is to set up PATH